 Embellished with many scholarly footnotes, this book will perplex even the most sophisticated reader.

-Anton de Moresco is McGonagall Professor of Experimental Prosody at the University of Isleworth.
+Anton de Moresco is, or claims to be, McGonagall Professor of Experimental Prosody at the University of Isleworth.

 Pbk 26 April 2016 190pp List Price £7.99 ISBN 978-1-904799-68-9